 Psoriatic arthritis is a condition that affects up to 30 percent of individuals with psoriasis, a condition in which red patches and silvery scales form on the skin.
 Even though having psoriasis is a prerequisite for developing psoriatic arthritis, joint pain and swelling can sometimes present before skin lesions appear.
 Individuals with psoriatic arthritis often experience a decrease in quality of life due to pain and loss of mobility.
 Early diagnosis of psoriatic arthritis is essential for preventing further damage to the joints.

 Susan A. Baker, MD, FACR is an experienced rheumatologist and internal medicine doctor specializing in the diagnosis and treatment of psoriatic arthritis.
 Dr. Baker provides individualized treatment plans for all her patients with amazing, life-changing results.
 Management for arthritis and diseases of the connective tissue can be complex and long term; therefore, Dr. Baker strives to make each step in the process as simple and stress-free as possible.
-Learn more about how Dr. Baker can help you by calling (310) 274–7770 today.
+Learn more about how Dr. Baker can help you by contacting our Beverly Hills office at (310) 274–7770 today.

 What is Psoriatic Arthritis?

 - Swelling of the joints and surrounding tissue

 - Generalized fatigue

 - A reduced range of motion in one or more joints

 If you have or suspect you may have psoriasis and are currently experiencing one or more of these symptoms, contact an experienced rheumatologist or internal medicine specialist as soon as possible.
 Consulting with a medical professional could help you relieve your symptoms and return to normal daily activities.